imagekitio/docs-keep-a-changelog/features/video-transformation/resize-crop-and-other-common-video-transformations.md

 Valid relative values for `fo` parameters are - `center`, `top`, `left`, `bottom`, `right`, `top_left`, `top_right`, `bottom_left` and `bottom_right`.

 ![](<../../.gitbook/assets/image (49).png>)

 {% endtab %}
 {% endtabs %}

 ### Focus - (fo)

 This parameter can be used along with [pad resize](resize-crop-and-other-common-video-transformations.md#pad-resize-crop-strategy-cm-pad\_resize), [maintain ratio](resize-crop-and-other-common-video-transformations.md#maintain-ratio-crop-strategy) or [extract crop](resize-crop-and-other-common-video-transformations.md#extract-crop-strategy-cm-extract) to change the behaviour of padding or cropping.
-Learn more from the different examples shown in respective sections.
+Learn more from the different examples shown in respective sections.&#x20;

 This parameter can have the following values depending upon where it is being used: